ResourcesAccounting and Taxes

 Frequently asked questions about therapist tax deductions

-Can you write off a therapy dog as a therapist?
+Can you write off a therapy dog as a tax deduction for a therapist?

-Some expenses related to a therapy dog may be deductible for a therapist, such as costs for transportation, therapy dog training, adoption fees, and beds and bowls used at work locations.
-However, regular costs like vet bills, food, and grooming are likely not deductible since they overlap with personal pet care.
+Some expenses related to a therapy dog may be deductible for a therapist, such as costs for transportation, training, adoption fees, and supplies used at work locations, including beds and bowls.
+However, regular costs such as vet bills, food, and grooming are likely not deductible since they overlap with personal pet care expenses.
 If you’re considering bringing a therapy dog into your practice, it’s best to consult an accountant to determine which therapy dog expenses can be deducted based on your situation.

-Can therapists write off personal therapy on their taxes?
+Can a therapist write off personal therapy on their taxes?

 It depends.
 If seeing your own therapist is necessary for your professional development, it could be argued that it’s a business expense.
 However, this is a more nuanced area and might require speaking with a CPA first.
 Some argue that if you’re using therapy to help balance the mental and emotional toll your work takes on you as a therapist, it could be okay.
 Others argue that it’s usually more of a personal medical expense.